anant-labs/Python-Practice/README.md

 ## 📅 Status

-🚧 This repository is actively maintained and will continue to grow as I learn new Python concepts.
+🚧 This repository is actively maintained and will continue to grow as I learn new Python concepts and build more practice programs.